david-ajax/SFIS/README.md

 # SFIS

-A Static File Indexing System

-**This program is extremely unstable and has errors**

-**Please do not use it until I removed these text**

 # Quick Start
 1. Install Python 3.x from python.org or pkg manager
 2. Install Python Packages from Internet